wook2124/Parcel-Experiments/README.md

 # Parcel Experiments

-Setting up a professional React project with Parcel as a code bundler.
+Setting up a professional React project with `Parcel` as a code bundler.

-Parcel; Useful for small projects🤗
+`Parcel`; Useful for small projects🤗

 ## Demo Link